-David Dana Clark, usually called Dave Clark, is an American computer scientist who helped develop the protocol (software systems) architecture of the Internet from 1975 to 1990.
-Clark was born on the 7th of April, 1944, and studied electrical engineering in the 1960's and 1970's at the Massachusetts Institute of Technology (MIT).
-Clark also became a research scientist at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL); which was created in 2003 to study: artificial intelligence; computational biology; graphics; computing vision; computing language; theory of computation and robotics.
+David Dana Clark is an American scientist who contributed to the development of the architecture of the Internet from 1975 to 1990.
+Clark was born on the 7th of April, 1944, and studied electrical engineering in the 1960's and 1970's at the Massachusetts Institute of Technology (MIT); eventually receiving a Ph.D.
+Clark's MIT profile page states that he was "leading the development of the Internet" from the mid 1970's and is still involved in activities that evolve the "architecture of the Internet in the post-PC era".
+Alongside his Internet work, Clark also became a research scientist at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), which was created in 2003 to study: artificial intelligence, computational biology, graphics, computing vision, computing language, theory of computation and robotics.

-Clark first became involved in the development of Internet protocols when DARPA were funding the development of TCP/IP in the 1970's.
+Clark became involved in the development of Internet protocols when DARPA was funding the development of TCP/IP in the 1970's.
 In 1975, DARPA contracted three academic/research institutions/companies to develop a working version of the Transmission Control Program.
 The result was a suite of protocols, the two core protocols were IP and TCP.
-Dave Clark was involved in the development of a working version of TCP/IP from 1975 to 1981.
-During 1981-1982, a final operational version of TCP/IP had been developed, and it became a 'standard' for military computer networks.
+Dave Clark was involved in the development of a working version of TCP/IP from 1975 to 1981: helping to install Internet protocols onto the following computer systems: Multics, Xerox Alto, and IBM PC.